AlphaHydrae/api-copilot/README.md

 ### Configuration Options

-API Copilot can be given configuration options in four ways:
+API Copilot can be given configuration options in multiple ways:

 * as options to the Scenario object;
 * from [YAML](http://www.yaml.org) configuration files: